-A summer macroinvertebrate survey found community richnesses, compositions, and MCI scores were indicative of no recent impacts of the oxidation ponds system's treated wastes discharge on the macroinvertebrate fauna of the surveyed reach of the Kaupokonui River.
-The absence of heterotrophic growths on the river's substrate was further confirmation of no impacts of the discharge on the biological communities of the river.
+A summer macroinvertebrate survey found that the community richnesses, compositions, and MCI scores were suggestive that there was a minor impact on macroinvertebrate community health at site 2, coincident with the oxidation ponds treated wastes discharge, but that the site 2 macroinvertebrate community was still largely in good health and this decline should not be considered a significant effect.
+There was less evidence of a significant impact at the further downstream site 3a.
+The absence of heterotrophic growths on the river's substrate was evidence of no acute impacts of the discharge on the biological communities of the Kaupokonui River.